Eterea/blender/docs/tips.md

 [Liquids - Creating a Basic Fluid Simulation](https://www.youtube.com/watch?v=vBCHQGALHZc)

-**Liquid inside a bottle or cup (Cycles)**
+### Liquid inside a bottle or cup (Cycles)

+#### Various possible approaches:

-1. Coincident surfaces (glass and liquid touching)
+##### Coincident surfaces (glass and liquid touching)

-Problem: coplanar faces with opposite normals cause artifacts.
+- Problem: coplanar faces with opposite normals cause artifacts.

-Cycles can’t decide which material to prioritize → leads to noise, black spots, or discontinuities.
+- Cycles can’t decide which material to prioritize → leads to noise, black spots, or discontinuities.

-2. Liquid slightly overlaps into the glass
+##### Liquid slightly overlaps into the glass

-The liquid mesh penetrates into the glass thickness.
+- The liquid mesh penetrates into the glass thickness.

-Avoids coplanar issue, but not physically correct → creates double refraction and wrong thickness perception.
+- Avoids coplanar issue, but not physically correct → creates double refraction and wrong thickness perception.

-3. Liquid slightly smaller, leaving a tiny gap (**recommended**)
+##### Liquid slightly smaller, leaving a tiny gap (recommended)

-Create a minimal air gap (e.g. ~0.001 m).
+- Create a minimal air gap (e.g. ~0.001 m).

-Cycles sees clear material transitions: air → glass → air → liquid.
+- Cycles sees clear material transitions: air → glass → air → liquid.

-Physically accurate and free of artifacts.
+- Physically accurate and free of artifacts.

----
+### SHADING & LIGHTING - QUICK TIPS

+#### Reload all textures

+“Force” and reload all textures Press Alt+R with the mouse cursor over the Shader Editor and Blender will re-load all the textures.

+#### Which objects use certain material?

+**To find out on which objects in our scene a certain Material is applied**: go to the “Material” tab, click on the small arrow to the right of the list (even if it is blank) and choose “Select by Material”.

+#### To make a material fully transparent depending on surface normals:

+Material Properties > Settings > Surface > Enable Camera Backface Culling

+#### Use “Non-Color” for Normal maps

+**IMPORTANT:** for **Normal Maps** change the Color Space from sRGB (or whatever) to **Non-Color**

+ALSO: After setting the Color Space to Non-Color, don’t forget to plug the normal map through a **Normal Map** node (not directly into a shader's Normal input).
+That node interprets the RGB data as a vector.
+CAUTION: **Normal Map** node (not a simple “Normal” node)

+#### Fix Normal Maps ready for DirectX

+If we perceive some strange artifact in Normal Maps, it can be because it’s DirectX-Ready.
+To fix normal maps ready for DirectX to be used with OpenGL, just **invert the Green channel**.

+Use a Separate Color > Invert Green > Combine Color Again

+### SHADING & LIGHTING - LINKS

 [32 procedural textures that use the Wave node in Blender](https://www.youtube.com/watch?v=_Ewq6e-HSWE) by Sam Bowman - I usually do all this kind of stuff with Substance Designer - Interesting to have a Blender perspective